ArchiePrince/archieprince.github.io/about.md

 <p>Prince Acheampong works as a system administrator, researcher, and educator, in the field of cybersecurity.</p>

 <p>Prince, who graduated from the University of Cape Coast as the best student
-	in the Department of Computer Science and Information Technology, was chosen by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Ghana as an IT Support Specialist to assist in the IT implementation processes of projects in Ghana due to his exceptional IT problem-solving abilities.</p>
+	in the Department of Computer Science and Information Technology, was recognized by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Ghana as an IT Support Specialist to assist in the IT implementation processes of projects in Ghana due to his exceptional IT problem-solving abilities.</p>